hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 * [SPP](https://www.encodeproject.org/software/spp/): an R package, that is implemented in the ENCODE processing pipeline.
 Best for narrow peak calling.
 * [epic2](https://github.com/biocore-ntnu/epic2): ideal for broad peak calling (a re-implementation of an older tool called SICER)
 * [haystack bio](https://github.com/pinellolab/haystack_bio): Epigenetic Variability and Motif Analysis Pipeline
+* [Genrich](https://github.com/jsh58/Genrich): designed to be able to run all of the post-alignment steps through peak-calling with one command.
+Features include:
+	* Removal of mitochondrial reads and PCR duplicates
+	* Analysis of multimapping reads
+	* Analysis of replicates
+	* A specific _ATAC-seq mode_

 ***